Challenging the Status Quo for Youth Mental Health

 [9] Healthy Kids Inside and Out: The 2011 RBC Children’s Mental Health Survey

-This blog post is part of CEA’s focus on student mental health, which is also connected to Education Canada Magazine’s student mental health theme issue and Facts on Education fact sheet on what the research says about effective approaches to improving students’ mental well-being.
+This blog post is part of CEA’s focus on student mental health, which is also connected to Education Canada Magazine’s student mental health theme issue and a Facts on Education fact sheet on what the research says about effective approaches to improving students’ mental well-being.
 Please contact info@cea-ace.ca if you would like to contribute a blog post to this series.